David Kelly (actor): Early life and career

 Kelly was born 11 July 1929 in the Rotunda Hospital, Dublin, Ireland, and educated at Dublin's Synge Street CBS Christian Brothers school.
-He began acting at the age of eight at the city's Gaiety Theatre, encouraged by a teacher at school he also performed with the Rathmines and Rathgar Musical Society and went on to train at the Abbey School of Acting.
+He began acting at age eight at the city's Gaiety Theatre, encouraged by a teacher at school he also performed with the Rathmines and Rathgar Musical Society and went on to train at the Abbey School of Acting.

-As a backup career, he additionally trained as a draughtsman and calligrapher, and also learned watercolour art.
+As a backup career, Kelly additionally trained as a draughtsman and calligrapher, and also learned watercolour art.
 He appeared onstage in the original production of Brendan Behan's The Quare Fellow, and gained his first major career attention in Samuel Beckett's Krapp's Last Tape at the Dublin's Abbey Theatre in 1959.
-By then he had made his screen debut in a small part in director John Pomeroy's 1958 film noir Dublin Nightmare.
+By then, Kelly had made his screen debut in a small part in director John Pomeroy's 1958 film noir Dublin Nightmare.

-One of his first television appearances was on RTÉ in O'Dea's your Man (1964) in which he played the part of Ignatius opposite Jimmy O'Dea.
-He went on to become a familiar face on British television with the BBC comedy Me Mammy, opposite Milo O'Shea and Anna Manahan.
+One of his first television appearances was on RTÉ in O'Dea's your Man (1964), in which Kelly played the part of Ignatius opposite Jimmy O'Dea.
+Kelly went on to become a familiar face on British television with the BBC comedy Me Mammy, opposite Milo O'Shea and Anna Manahan.
 He went on to often-memorable guest roles on such series as Oh Father! and Never Mind the Quality, Feel the Width, and particularly during the 1970s with a long-running role as the one-armed dishwasher Albert Riddle in the Man About the House spin-off Robin's Nest.
-He also had a regular long running role alongside Bruce Forsyth in both series of the comedy Slinger's Day from 1986 to 1987, and, in 1991, he appeared in the first series of the BBC sitcom 2point4 Children as the cafe-owner Paddy.
+Kelly also had a regular long running role alongside Bruce Forsyth in both series of the comedy Slinger's Day from 1986 to 1987, and in 1991, he appeared in the first series of the BBC sitcom 2point4 Children as the cafe-owner Paddy.

-He gained some of his greatest recognition in 1975, playing inept builder Mr O'Reilly on the second episode of Fawlty Towers ("The Builders").

-Kelly was in the voice cast of The Light Princess, a partly animated, hour-long family fantasy that aired on the BBC in 1978.
+Kelly gained some of his greatest recognition in 1975, playing inept builder Mr. O'Reilly on the second episode of Fawlty Towers ("The Builders").
+Kelly was also in the voice cast of The Light Princess, a partly animated, hour-long family fantasy that aired on the BBC in 1978.

-In Ireland, he may be most famous for his portrayal of the character "Rashers" Tierney in the 1980 RTÉ miniseries Strumpet City, which starred Peter O'Toole, Cyril Cusack and Peter Ustinov.
+In Ireland, Kelly may be most famous for his portrayal of the character "Rashers" Tierney in the 1980 RTÉ miniseries Strumpet City, which starred Peter O'Toole, Cyril Cusack and Peter Ustinov.
 He went on to have starring roles in television shows such as Emmerdale Farm in the 1980s and Glenroe in the 1990s, as well as playing the grandfather in Mike Newell's film Into the West (1992).